kunitoki/straw/README.md

             mainComponent->setColour (juce::DocumentWindow::backgroundColourId, colour);
             mainComponent->repaint();

-            // Return a 200 OK HTTP response with a { "result": true } response JSON straw::sendHttpResponse (straw::makeResultVar (true), 200, *connection);
+            // Return a 200 OK HTTP response with a JSON payload of { "result": true }
+            straw::sendHttpResponse (straw::makeResultVar (true), 200, *connection);
         }
         else
         {
-            // Return a 404 Not Found HTTP response with a { "error": "Unable to find the component!" } response JSON straw::sendHttpErrorMessage("Unable to find the component!", 404, *connection);
+            // Return a 404 Not Found HTTP response with a JSON payload of { "error": "..." }
+            straw::sendHttpErrorMessage("Unable to find the component!", 404, *connection);
         }
     });